 Typically, lifeguards are employed by community pools, public beaches, hotels, resorts, water parks and recreational organizations that provide swimming and other water-related activities.
 When you go to an aquatic facility that has a lifeguard, you expect the lifeguard will be alert, observant and responsive in case of an emergency.
 Every lifeguard has a duty to ensure the safety of all swimmers, water-goers and guests alike.

 The Dietrich Law Firm P.C.’s team of negligent lifeguard accident attorneys is highly experienced, aggressive, tenacious and hardworking.
 We are dedicated to obtaining the best possible results for those seriously injured as a result of careless or negligent lifeguards in New York State and throughout the United States.
-The Dietrich Law Firm P.C., recognized as a Best Law Firm of America and American Institute of Personal Injury Attorneys 10 Best Personal Injury Law Firm, employs a devoted team that will fight to obtain the best result for your injuries.
-Insurance companies have paid Jed Dietrich, Esq. at least $1,000,000.00, or more, 33 times to compensate his clients for their injuries, including a $7,000,000 settlement for a woman who nearly drowned in a public pool due to the negligence of the on-duty lifeguards.
+The Dietrich Law Firm P.C., recognized as an American Institute of Personal Injury Attorneys 10 Best Personal Injury Law Firm, employs a devoted team that will fight to obtain the best result for your injuries.
+Insurance companies have paid Jed Dietrich, Esq. at least $1,000,000.00, or more, 44 times to compensate his clients for their injuries, including a $7,000,000 settlement for a woman who nearly drowned in a public pool due to the negligence of the on-duty lifeguards.
 Call us today at 716-839-3939 for your free consultation.

 Lifeguards are responsible for effectively supervising and monitoring those in and around the water to ensure that everyone follows the rules and safety precautions to avoid any incidences, drownings and other injuries.
 Lifeguards may explain safety rules to guests, caution them regarding unsafe situations or risky actions and enforce general policies.
 In case of an accident or other unfortunate event, it is a lifeguard’s job to rescue anyone in danger and respond to all emergencies that may arise in a quick and timely manner.
 Once a victim is rescued, a lifeguard must use his or her knowledge and extensive training to provide vital first aid and/or cardiopulmonary resuscitation (CPR).